-Jeffrey P. Downer and James T. Graves won summary judgment in Shahbazian Trust v.
-Ocean Shores et al. in United States District Court, Western District of Washington at Tacoma.
-Plaintiff sued the seller of property and its real estate broker and brokerage, Jeff and James’s clients, for fraud, negligent misrepresentation, and breach of fiduciary duty.
-Jeff and James argued that plaintiff could not prove justifiable reliance, a necessary element of its fraud and negligent-misrepresentation claims, and that claims of breach of fiduciary duty of a real estate broker have been abrogated by statute in Washington.
-Judge Benjamin H. Settle agreed with Jeff and James, granted summary judgment, and dismissed the action.
+Jeff Downer and James Graves won summary judgment in Shahbazian Trust v.
+Ocean Shores et al. in federal court.
+Plaintiff sued the seller of property and its real estate brokers, Jeff and James’s clients, for fraud, negligent misrepresentation, and breach of fiduciary duty.
+Jeff and James argued that plaintiff could not prove justifiable reliance, a necessary element of the fraud and negligent-misrepresentation claims, and that claims of breach of fiduciary duty of a real estate broker have been abrogated by statute in Washington.
+The court agreed, granted summary judgment, and dismissed the action.

 - Accounting Malpractice

 - Health Law